-On a wider footing, the Assessor & ERO completed his period of office as President of the Scottish Assessors' Association and in that capacity chaired meetings of the Scottish Ratepayers Forum and Scottish Rating Surveyors Forum, the two principal fora of the national consultation framework established by the Scottish Assessors Association.
-The Assessor and ERO also co-chaired the UK and Ireland Harmonisation Steering Committee that works to further understanding and harmonisation of rating practice across the four jurisdictions.
+On a wider footing, the Assessor & ERO completed his period of office as a member of the Scottish Assessors Association Executive that included participation in meetings of the Scottish Ratepayers Forum and Scottish Rating Surveyors Forum, the two principal fora of the national consultation framework established by the Scottish Assessors Association.
+The Assessor and ERO is also a member of the UK and Ireland Harmonisation Steering Committee that works to further understanding and harmonisation of rating practice across the four home nation jurisdictions and Ireland,

 The Board's performance management framework is reviewed regularly to drive continuous improvement and ensure effective monitoring of progress and outcomes against stated objectives.
-Reporting arrangements include regular updates to the Board, the Electoral Commission, the Electoral Management Board, the Scottish Government, and online publication of annual performance reports.
+Reporting arrangements include regular updates to the Board, the Electoral Commission, the Electoral Management Board, the cabinet Office, the Scottish Government, and online publication of annual performance reports.